 The members of our nominating and governance committee are Mr. Aspiri, Mr. Cable and Dr. Hood.
 Mr. Cable is the chairman of our nominating and governance committee.
 Our board of directors has determined that each member of our nominating and governance committee meets current Nasdaq requirements for independence.
-Our nominating and governance committee held one meeting in 2016.
+Our nominating and governance committee held two meetings in 2018.